JJUA55139U International Commercial Arbitration

 - Enforcement and recognition

-It is an advantage if the student has a fundamental knowledge of International Commercial Contracts and International Trade law.
+It is an advantage if the student has a fundamental knowledge of International Commercial Contracts and International Economic Law.
 However it is not a prerequisite.
 The course is intended for both Danish and non-Danish students, which must have sufficient level of knowledge of English.
 Students from non-legal background are also welcome.

 This course is part of iCourts Excellence Programme (iEP) – International Law and Courts in a Global World, see 'Remarks' below.